Our Lady of Mercy College, Parramatta: History

 In 1922, Dorrie Murphy convinced Mother Francis Kearney to support the foundation of an Ex-Students' Association.
 As well as being a way of maintaining school friendships, the Association raised funds for the charitable works of the Sisters.
 Dorrie is also credited with penning the words of the school song, "The Alma Mater", to the tune of a popular beer hall song.
-The tradition of the Ex-students' Association was extended in 2004 when the OLMC Parramatta Alumnae was created.
+The tradition of the Ex-students' Association was extended in 2004 when the OLMC Parramatta Alumnae Association was created.
 This was a direct result of the incorporation of the college and the appointment of a board of directors in 2002 by the trustees of the Sisters of Mercy Parramatta.

 By 1929, the expansion of the school led to the erection of a new building in order to accommodate the 150 borders and 200 day pupils.
-This building has been named 'The Brigid Shelley Building' in recognition of one of the early Sisters.
+This building has been named 'The Brigid Shelly Building' in recognition of one of the early Sisters.
 Further expansion has taken place over the years as more land has become available.
 Major building occurred in 1939, 1967 ('Francis Kearney Building', 1969 'Catherine McAuley Library and Hall') and 1994 ('Martha O'Sullivan Technology Wing').
 There has also been refurbishment in recent years.
 The hall was refurbished and named 'The Edith Angel Hall' in 2006 in recognition of the leadership of Sister Edith Angel during the 1960s.
 A master plan which includes building works began in 2007.

-In 1955, the primary school was to phased out and the boarding school closed at the end of 1974.
+In 1955, the primary school was phased out and the boarding school closed at the end of 1974.
 This was to help the college update its facilities for the implementation of the Wyndham Scheme.
-This new education policy made the subject of science compulsory for all students to the end of Year 10, and introduced another year to the high school program so that it now covered six years instead of five.
+This new education policy made the subject of Science compulsory for all students to the end of Year 10, and introduced another year to the high school program so that it now covered six years instead of five.